 Changes to your academic status

-If you do not meet the minimum academic standards in a teaching period, your academic status will change and the University will send you an email.
+If a student does not achieve satisfactory academic performance in a teaching period, the academic status will change and the University will send an Academic Performance Notice.

 The different types of academic status are:

 Satisfactory is the academic status assigned to students who have achieved satisfactory academic performance.